 Virtual health, or telehealth, is a cost-effective method for delivering personalized health care services, improving quality and safety and increasing access to care.
-I had the opportunity to present testimony last year before this Committee on the benefits and growth of virtual health.
-Virtual health remains an important part of our care model, and will remain so after the current public health emergency.
+Virtual health is an important part of our care model, and will remain so after the current public health emergency.